ameksike/ksmf/README.md

 1. [Dashboard](https://github.com/ameksike/ksmf/wiki/Dashboard)
 2. [Proxy Server](https://github.com/ameksike/ksmf/wiki/Proxy-Server)

-This is a project example that is based on this framework: [API.Heroku](https://github.com/ameksike/api.heroku), and in case of developing a REST API, it is recommended to evaluate the deployment of your service through libraries such as [KsWc](https://github.com/ameksike/kswc/wiki).
+In case of developing a REST API, it is recommended to evaluate the deployment of your service through libraries such as [KsWc](https://github.com/ameksike/kswc/wiki).